Jules Liégeois: Academic career

-His first employment was in various administrative roles first, in the Meuse Departmen, at Bar-le-Duc (1851 to 1854), and then in the Meurthe Department, at Nancy (1854 to 1863) and it was not until he was in his late 20s that he began formal legal studies at Strasbourg (there was no University in Nancy at that time).
+His first employment was in various administrative roles first, in the Meuse Department, at Bar-le-Duc (1851 to 1854), and then in the Meurthe Department, at Nancy (1854 to 1863) and it was not until he was in his late 20s that he began formal legal studies at Strasbourg (there was no University in Nancy at that time).

 Having successfully submitted his bachelor's degree dissertation, Du prêt à intérêt en droit romain et en droit français ('Interest-bearing loans in Roman law and French law'), at the University of Strasbourg's Faculty of Law and Political Science in 1861, he went on to defend his doctoral dissertation, Essai sur l'histoire et la legislation de l'usure ('Essay on the History and Legislation of Usury'), at Strasbourg in 1863.

 Personally appointed directly by Victor Duruy, the French Minister of Public Education (1863-1869), in October 1865, he served as professor of administrative law (as distinct from civil and criminal law) at Nancy University from the University's re-establishment in 1865 until his retirement in 1904, when he became an honorary professor.